PoisotLab/2015_ms_datamining/ms.md

 genera, and a total of 4796 interactions between them.

 As a final step, we queried the GBIF taxonomic rank database with each of these (tentatively) genera names.
-Every tentative genera that was either not found, or whose taxonomic level was not *genus*, was removed from the network.
+Every tentative genus that was either not found, or whose taxonomic level was not *genus*, was removed from the network.

 The code to reproduce this analysis is in the `1_get_data.r` suppl. file.

 ## Occurrence data and filtering

-For each genera, we downloaded the known occurrences from GBIF and BISON.
+For each genus, we downloaded the known occurrences from GBIF and BISON.
 This yielded over 200000 point-occurence data.
 Because the ultimate goal is to perform spatial modeling of the structure of the network, we removed genera for which fewer than 100 occurrences were known.
 This seems like a stringent filter, yet it enables to (i) maintain sufficient predictive powers for SDMs, and (ii) only work on the genera for which we have "high-quality" data.
 Genera with fewer than 100 records were removed from the occurrence data and from the network.
 The cleaned food web had a total of 134 genera and 782 interactions, for 118269 presences.
 Given the curated publicly available data, it represents the current best description of feeding interactions between species of this ecosystem.
 A visual depiction of the network is given in Figure 1.